vanessabrazuna/devstore/README.md

 ---

-Realize o deploy da API em sua conta da Vercel através do botão abaixo:
+Deploy the API to your Vercel account using the button below:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Frocketseat-education%2Fignite-devstore-api)